 Hannah: “And the ZMPs stopped the message.”

-A Toros military operative robot (ZMP) then enter the house, and despite considering destroying ARQ, Renton decides to let the loop reset, and try to get a message to themselves for the next loop.
+A Toros military operative robot (ZMP) then enters the house, and despite considering destroying ARQ, Renton decides to let the loop reset, and try to get a message to themselves for the next loop.
 The message is that Toros has found them, and to trust Hannah and take ARQ to the Bloc.
-In the meantime, the robots sent by Toros breaks down the laboratory door, and Renton succeeds in recording his hurried video message before they are killed by the Toros robots, and the loop resets.
+In the meantime, the robots sent by Toros break down the laboratory door, and Renton succeeds in recording his hurried video message before they are killed by the Toros robots, and the loop resets.

 Next Sequence: Time Loop 1 (1h 24m 48s)

 In the movie’s last scene, Hannah wakes up before Renton, apparently having remembered events from the previous sequence of loops.
-This could suggest that they have finally changed things in their favor, and that they may finally succeed taking ARQ to the Bloc before being attacked and killed by Toros.
+This could suggest that they have finally changed things in their favor and that they may finally succeed in taking ARQ to the Bloc before being attacked and killed by Toros.

-The Time Loop
+ARQ Time Loop explained

 The time loop in the movie is created by a perpetual motion machine called ARQ, which in addition to seemingly producing unlimited energy also causes time to loop back on itself.
 The time loop starts after Cousin touches the ARQ and shorts it at 06:11:06:03 and continues until 09:25:21:09 before repeating, making each iteration 3 hours 14 minutes 15 seconds long.
-We later discover that the phenomenon is divided into ‘sequences’ of 9 time loops, and that the participants are able to progressively gain memories of previous loops during each sequence, but with all their memories subsequently reset at the end of the 9 loop sequence.
+We later discover that the phenomenon is divided into ‘sequences’ of 9 time loops, and that the participants are able to progressively gain memories of previous loops during each sequence, but with all their memories subsequently reset at the end of the 9-loop sequence.
 This would make each sequence about 28 hours and 27 minutes long, and according to Renton the loop has repeated thousands of times, meaning that they may have potentially been trapped inside its confines for years and years.

 Upon venturing outside, and seeing a large circle of petrified elements surrounding the house’s lawn, Renton concludes that the time loop is a localized phenomenon, and that time is continuing to run in a linear fashion outside of the time loop’s circular boundary.
-It is never established whether or not Renton is correct in his assumption, but if he is then this raises many question on how events and people inside the time loop are interacting with things on the outside.
+It is never established whether or not Renton is correct in his assumption, but if he is then this raises many questions on how events and people inside the time loop are interacting with things on the outside.
 One major concern is how the people inside the loop are experiencing the outside world, e.g. sunlight, TV transmissions, etc, which leads onto another potential problem; what is the nature of Sonny’s radio contact with Toros?

 ZMPs and Sonny’s Radio Call

 The loop only intersects with the outside world’s timeline at one point, meaning after the first time loop when Sonny contacts Toros the corporation would be aware of Renton and the ARQ’s location.
 Nevertheless, it all happened just once in the past as far as Toros is concerned and they would only remember receiving a single message from Sonny, and having sent in its ZMPs a single time.
-Present day Toros would then be unable to re-enter the time loop from the outside again, and therefore the house in the past, due to the time loop’s perimeter.
+Present-day Toros would then be unable to re-enter the time loop from the outside again, and therefore the house in the past, due to the time loop’s perimeter.

 Meanwhile, all time, space, and matter would likely stay contained inside of the time loop, including the same photons of light and transmissions which entered at the time of the very first loop.
 Even the view of the outside world seen by Renton and Hannah would be an echo from the first loop, as would be the TV broadcast, Sonny’s radio call, and Toros’ robot response.
-Consequently, we can conclude that the ZMP robots must have entered the house’s perimeter on the very first occassion just before the loop reset, and this event repeats intself in further iterations, meaning Sonny will continue to receive Toros back-up and ZMP robots near the end of each loop.
+Consequently, we can conclude that the ZMP robots must have entered the house’s perimeter on the very first occasion just before the loop reset, and this event repeats intself in further iterations, meaning Sonny will continue to receive Toros back-up and ZMP robots near the end of each loop.

 Possible Time Loop Scenarios

 Time running in a linear fashion outside of the time loop could produce a number of different theoretical outcomes, depending on your preference, such as each iteration resulting in a revised world timeline; or creating an alternate reality at the conclusion of each loop.
-Another possibility is that all the major events that took place in the first loop are predestined to repeat themselves endlessly in other loops, resulting in the same ultimate outcomes including Cousin shorting the ARQ to cause the loop, the ZMPs attacking, and Renton and Hannah being unable to take the ARQ to the Bloc in time.
+Another possibility is that all the major events that took place in the first loop are predestined to repeat endlessly in other loops, resulting in the same ultimate outcomes including Cousin shorting the ARQ to cause the loop, the ZMPs attacking, and Renton and Hannah being unable to take the ARQ to the Bloc in time.
 On that last point, it also seems unlikely that people inside the time loop’s perimeter could just casually stroll outside of its boundary without being blocked, returned to the present, or some other scenario.

-Observations and References
+Extra Observations and References

 TORUS: The Torus Corporation is the name of the organization responsible for plunging the world into chaos as it plunders the Earth’s energy resources.
 In geometry, a torus is defined as: